 Water-based primers dry faster than oil-based primers because water evaporates faster than oils from the coating.

-Factors That Determine The Drying Time:
+What Factors Determine Primer Drying Time?

 The Type of Primer